Mu2tini/frontend-test/README.md

 - Job description
 - Pay

-The details view should have an "Create application"-button if an application is not already registered for truck driver.
+The details view should have an "Create application"-button if an application is not already registered for truck driver (in this case it should state that the driver has alredy has applied).
 Clicking on this button MUST perform a REST call to register the application.

 ## Backend

 Take a look in `db.json`.
 The REST api is whatever `npm run start-server` gives you.
-Basically i CRUD api wher you can GET, PUT, POST and DELETE on all collections.
+Basically i CRUD api where you can GET, PUT, POST or DELETE on all collections.

 The backend has three collections:

 1. `truckDrivers`: a list of truck drivers.
 2. `jobs`: a list of, you guessed it, jobs.
-3. `applications` a list of objects linking together truck drivers and jobs together with a time stamp when the application was made.
+3. `applications` a list of objects linking together truck drivers and jobs together with a time stamp when the application was created.

 ### Example of a backend call